netdata/netdata/health/notifications/dynatrace/README.md

 - An API Space.
 This is the URL part of the page you have access in order to generate the API Token.
   For example, the URL for a generated API token might look like: `https://monitor.illumineit.com/e/2a93fe0e-4cd5-469a-9d0d-1a064235cfce/#settings/integration/apikeys;gf=all` In that case, the Space is `2a93fe0e-4cd5-469a-9d0d-1a064235cfce`.
 - A Server Tag.
 To generate one on your Dynatrace Server, go to **Settings** --> **Tags** --> **Manually applied tags** and create the Tag.
-  The Netdata alarm is sent as a Dynatrace Event to be correlated with all those hosts tagged with this Tag you have created.
+  The Netdata alert is sent as a Dynatrace Event to be correlated with all those hosts tagged with this Tag you have created.
 - terminal access to the Agent you wish to configure

 ## Configure Netdata to send alert notifications to Dynatrace